d1sc0/behuman/README.md

 1. Finish theming blog articles - WIP
 2. See if can use MDX - Sorted
 3. Migrate old content
+4. Write about page
-4. Check out SEO and twitter cards
+5. Check out SEO and twitter cards
-5. Config CircleCI/ Stand up on Zeit
+6. Config CircleCI/ Stand up on Zeit
-6. Configure new domain
+7. Configure new domain
-7. Tidy
+8. Tidy
-8. Sort out seperate photo porfolio site to replace stuartmackenzie.xyz
+9. Sort out seperate photo porfolio site to replace stuartmackenzie.xyz